Fraternity group votes to ban hard alcohol at houses, events

-INDIANAPOLIS — The association for fraternities in the U.S. and Canada says most of its members have one year to ban hard alcohol under a rule adopted during its recent annual meeting.
+INDIANAPOLIS — Most U.S. and Canadian fraternities have one year to ban vodka, tequila and other hard alcohol under a rule adopted during the recent annual meeting of their trade association, the group announced Tuesday.

-The North American Interfraternity Conference said Tuesday that in "a near-unanimous vote" on Aug.
-27, its 66 international and national men's fraternities adopted the rule prohibiting hard alcohol from fraternity chapters and events unless served by licensed third-party vendors.
+In "a near-unanimous vote" on Aug.
+27, the 66 international and national men's fraternities of the North-American Interfraternity Conference adopted the rule prohibiting hard alcohol with more than 15 percent alcohol by volume from fraternity chapters and events unless served by licensed third-party vendors, the group said.
 The member fraternities have until Sept.
 1, 2019, to implement the rule across their more than 6,100 chapters on 800 campuses.

 The rule adoption follows the alcohol-related deaths last year of fraternity pledges at Louisiana State University and Penn State University.